playn/playn.github.io/docs/release/notes.md

 * The latest API changes are summarized in: [core diffs], [scene diffs].

+## PlayN v2.0.5
+* (core) Fixed problems when clipping rectangle had negative dimensions.
+* (core) Added `Scale.roundToNearestPixel` for aligning things to pixel grid on scaled displays.
+* (core) `Assets` now looks for higher resolution resource to scale down before looking for a lower resolution resource to scale up.
+* (core) Added `Input.focus` signal which is emitted when app gains and loses focus.
+Note that on desktop, HTML and other platforms that support window focus, this is different from the enter app being paused and resumed.
+* (core) `Input.getText` now allows you to pass in the text to use for the `Ok` and `Cancel` buttons.
+* (core) Added `Exec.invokeNextFrame` which allows an action to be queued up that will run on the next frame tick (and _only_ the next frame tick).
+This also documents that `Exec.invokeLater` can possibly run your action on an OS UI thread when the app is paused and the frame tick is not running.
+* (scene) `ImageLayer` now references new texture before releasing old one.
+This avoids freeing and recreating the same texture in certain edge cases.
+* (scene) When the game loses focus, any in progress UI interactions are canceled.
+This avoids problems like a mouse pointer being pressed, then the app loses focus and never hears the release event.
+* (robovm) Updated RoboVM dependency to 2.3.5.
+* (android) Use faster method to commit data saved via `Storage`.
+* (android) Bitmaps are no longer loaded as ARGB_4444 on low memory devices.
+All devices use ARBG_8888.
+Android deprecated support for ARGB_4444.
+* (android) The soft keyboard is automatically shown as soon as `Input.getText` dialogs are popped up.
+Previously the user had to tap in the text entry field to show the keyboard.

 ## PlayN v2.0.4
 * (core) Ensure that Java 8 compatible bytecode is generated when building with Java 9+.
 * (core) Added [Image] `close` method for explicitly freeing GPU resources (texture) associated